-Notice the wipeout itself is still visible (something addressed later), but the double circle shape has been partially blocked as expected.
+Notice the wipeout itself is still visible (something to be addressed later), but the double circle shape has been partially blocked as expected.
 Practice using this command a few times just to become familiar with it.

 Remember that a wipeout itself is an object.
 It can be moved, erased, copied, rotated, scaled, and just about anything else you can do to a regular geometric object.
 You can also click on the wipeout (click on the lines, not the blank center) to activate its grips.
-Then the grips can be used to reshape it into any shape whatsoever (as in Figure 15.60).
+Then, the grips can be used to reshape it into any shape whatsoever, as seen in Figure 15.63.

-So, what is so important about Wipeout that qualified it for such commentary as seen a few paragraphs ago?
+So, what is so important about wipeout?
 Well, this command allows us to do something very special in 2D work.
 We can give our designs depth.

 When you look around you in the real world, objects are generally not transparent.
-So if you are looking at a bus in front of a building, part of the building is obscured by the bus.
+So, if you are looking at a bus in front of a building, part of the building is obscured by the bus.
 If another car were to park between you and the bus, it would obscure part of the bus, and so forth.
 In 3D, this is no problem at all.
 All objects are solid, and while they can be viewed in transparent wireframe form, a click of the button gives you rendered models that create an instant illusion of depth.
 This is important, as it matches our everyday experience and we quickly identify what we are looking at.
-In the image in Figure 15.61, the chair and the computer monitor both block a part of the computer desk.
+In the image in Figure 15.64, the chair and the computer monitor both block a part of the computer desk.
 It is easy to tell what is in front of what in the rendered image on the left, but not as easy with the wireframe image on the right.